-Text editors can be used for writing code, editing text files such as configuration files, creating user instruction files and many more.
-In Linux, text editor are of two kinds that is graphical user interface (GUI) and command line text editors (console or terminal).
+Text editors can be used for writing code, editing text files such as configuration files, creating user instruction files, and many more.
+In Linux, text editors are of two kinds that is the graphical user interface (GUI) and command-line text editors (console or terminal).

-In this article I am taking a look at some of the best 12 open source commonly used text editors in Linux on both server and desktops.
+In this article, I am taking a look at some of the best 21 open-source commonly used text editors in Linux on both servers and desktops.

 1. Vi/Vim Editor

-If you want to see our complete series on vi(m), please refer the links below:
+If you want to see our complete series on vi(m), please refer to the links below: